OpenDigitalSignage/ServerFiles/distrib/README.md

-# Files for different distributions
+# Installation instructions for different distributions

 Here are the start stop scripts, required by your favorite Linux distribution.